rpalcolea/recaptcha-spring-security/README.md

 	}

-time = minutes mantaining failed attempts allowedNumberOfAttempts = number of failed attempts before showing the recaptcha widget.
+time = minutes mantaining failed attempts allowed

+NumberOfAttempts = number of failed attempts before showing the recaptcha widget.

 Adding the recaptcha to your auth view
 ========================